-The New Year is upon us and that means resolutions – often about losing weight and getting in shape.
+The New Year is upon us once again and that means resolutions – often about losing weight and getting in shape.
 Here’s some advice to help you make sure that your advertising of dieting foods, meal replacements and supplements doesn’t tip the scales towards a breach of Section 15.

 Be careful with health claims